botpress/readme/docs/Quick Start/build.md

 You can get additional information from the Event Debugger to understand why your bot generated a specific answer or took a certain action.

 The Event Debugger includes all sorts of useful information: the dialogue engine's elected suggestion, nodes flowed through, and natural language intents or questions.
 You can also view the raw JSON Payload that contains all details if you need further data.
 Additionally, your bot's logs record all events in the **Logs** tab of the bottom panel.

+# 2. Deploy your bot

+# 3. Monitor your bot